-9-15.
-Defense Resources Board

-a.
-The Defense Resources Board (DRB) assists the SecDef and DepSecDef in making major program decisions.
-The DepSecDef chairs the DRB with the CJCS serving as vice chairman.
+- (2) Membership includes the Senior Leader Review Group principals (enumerated in subparagraph c. below) and all Combatant Commanders. - c.
+The Senior Leader Review Group (SLRG) assists the SecDef and DepSecDef in making major program decisions. - (1) The DepSecDef chairs the SLRG with the CJCS serving as vice chairman.
 The DepSecDef designates other OSD principals to participate in deliberations as necessary.
-DRB members are as follows:

-(1) From OSD: the Under Secretary of Defense (Comptroller) and Under Secretaries of Defense for Policy and for Acquisition, Technology, and Logistics, and for Personnel and Readiness.

-(2) From the Joint Staff and Services: the VCJCS and Secretaries of the Military Departments, who normally are accompanied by Chiefs of Services.

-b.
-Considering broad policy and developing guidance on high-priority objectives, the DRB helps promote long-range planning and stability in the Defense program.

-c.
-Among other functions, the DRB-

-(1) Reviews guidance for planning and programming.

-(2) Evaluates high-priority programs.

-(3) Considers the effect of resource decisions on baseline cost, schedule, and performance of major acquisition programs and aligns the programs with the PPBS.

-(4) Helps tie the allocation of resources for specific programs and forces to national policies.

-- (5) Reviews the program and budget. - (6) Reviews execution of selected programs. - (7) Advises the SecDef on policy, PPBS issues, and proposed decisions.

-d.
-When the DRB meets to deliberate major issues on DOD-funded intelligence programs, it expands to include representatives of appropriate intelligence agencies.
-The DepSecDef and Director of Central Intelligence co-chair this Expanded DRB (EDRB).

-e.
-The Director, PA&E acts as Executive Secretary for both the DRB and EDRB.
-In this capacity, the Director manages the program review process and, with the chairs of the EDRB, the intelligence program review.
-The Director also manages the preparation of Program Decision Memoranda (PDM) and the intelligence PDM (IPDM) that reflect the SecDef's program decisions.

-9-16.
-Program Review Group

-a.
-The OSD Program Review Group (PRG) analyzes major issues identified by the DepSecDef and develops decision options during program review.
-It forwards issues sufficiently significant to warrant action by the DRB to that body for consideration.
+SLRG members are as follows: - (a) From OSD. the Under Secretary of Defense (Comptroller) and Under Secretaries of Defense for Policy; Acquisition, Technology, and Logistics; Personnel and Readiness; and Intelligence, the General Counsel, Assistant Secretaries of Defense for Legislative Affairs, Public Affairs and Networks and Information Integration, and the Office of Transformation. - (b) From the Joint Staff and Services. the VCJCS, DJ-8, and Secretaries of the Military Departments, who normally are accompanied by Chiefs of Services. - (2) Considering broad policy and developing guidance on high-priority objectives, the SLRG helps promote long-range planning and stability in the Defense program - (3) Among other functions, the SLRG- - (a) Reviews guidance for planning and programming. - (b) Evaluates high-priority programs. - (c) Considers the effect of resource decisions on baseline cost, schedule, and performance of major acquisition programs and aligns the programs with the PPBE process. - (d) Helps tie the allocation of resources for specific programs and forces to national policies. - (e) Reviews the program and budget. - (f) Reviews execution of selected programs. - (g) Advises the SecDef on policy, PPBE issues, and proposed decisions. - (4) When the SLRG meets to deliberate major issues on DOD-funded intelligence programs, it expands to include representatives of appropriate intelligence agencies.
+The DepSecDef and Director of Central Intelligence co-chair this Expanded SLRG (ESLRG). - (5) The Director, PA&E acts as Executive Secretary for both the SLRG and ESLRG.
+In this capacity, the Director manages the program review process and, with the chairs of the ESLRG, the intelligence program review.
+The Director also manages the preparation of Program Decision Memoranda (PDM) and the intelligence PDM (IPDM) that reflect the SecDef's program decisions. - d.
+The OSD Three Star Group analyzes major issues and develops decision options during program review.
+It forwards issues sufficiently significant to warrant action by the SLRG to that body for consideration.
 Supporting the endeavor, OSD principal staff assistants conduct a series of Front End Assessments (FEA).
-As directed by the DRB, assessments address topics or decisions that will influence the next POM and subsequent program review.
-Prepared in coordination with other OSD principal assistants, representatives of the CJCS, and Service chiefs, the assessments are briefed to the PRG.
-As appropriate they are also briefed to the DepSecDef or DRB.

-b.
-The Director, PA&E chairs the PRG.
-Adding other OSD principals to participate in sessions as appropriate, the PRG includes the following members:

-(1) From OSD: the Principal Deputy Under Secretary of Defense (Comptroller) and Principal Deputy Under Secretaries of Defense for Policy and for Acquisition, Technology, and Logistics and the Assistant Secretaries of Defense for Force Management Policy, Health Affairs, and Reserve Affairs, the Principal Deputy Assistant Secretary of Defense for Command, Control, Communications, and Intelligence, and the Director of Operational Test and Evaluation.

-(2) From the Joint Staff: the Director for Force Structure, Resources, and Assessment (J-8).

-(3) From the Services: the Army G-8, the Deputy Chief of Naval Operations (Resources, Warfare Requirements and Assessments), the Marine Corps Deputy Commandant (Programs and Resources), and the Air Force, Deputy Chief of Staff (Plans and Programs).
+As directed by the SLRG, assessments address topics or decisions that will influence the next POM and subsequent program review.
+Prepared in coordination with other OSD principal assistants, representatives of the CJCS, and Service chiefs, the assessments are briefed to the Three Star Group.
+As appropriate they are also briefed to the DepSecDef or SLRG. - (1) The Director, PA&E chairs the Three Star Group.
+Adding other OSD principals to participate in sessions as appropriate, the Three Star Group includes the following members: - (2) Fron OSD. representatives from the Deputy Under Secretary of Defense (Comptroller, Policy, Intelligence, and Acquisition, Technology, and Logistics) and the Assistant Secretaries of Defense for Force Management Policy, Health Affairs, and Reserve Affairs, the Principal Deputy Assistant Secretary of Defense for Networks and Information Integration, the Director of Operational Test and Evaluation and Commander USSOCOM. - (3) From the Joint staff.
+The Director for Force Structure, Resources, and Assessment (J-8). - (4) From the Services.
+The Army G-8, the Deputy Chief of Naval Operations (Resources, Warfare Requirements and Assessments), the Marine Corps Deputy Commandant (Programs and Resources), and the Air Force, Deputy Chief of Staff (Plans and Programs).

-9-17.
+9-15.
 Intelligence Program Review Group